JustAboutJeff/duo/README.md

 - Find the Pairs model feature branch on github [here](https://github.com/JustAboutJeff/duo/pull/30).

 To handle the pairing logic, I constructed a DuoCalculator class in the lib directory.
-I attempted to abstract as much of the logic for building relationships between users into this class as possible.
-The 'get_duos' method is wrapped in a Heroku scheduler rake task to run every friday at 5pm PST, sending pair assignment emails out to everyone in the organization based on the algorithm.
+I abstracted as much of the logic for building relationships between users into this class as possible.
+The DuoCalculator class includes a class method **get_duos** that sends pair assignment emails out to everyone in the organization based on an algorithm.
+The get_duos method is then wrapped in a **Heroku scheduler rake task** to run every friday at 5pm PST.

 - Find the DuoCalculator class on github [here](https://github.com/JustAboutJeff/duo/blob/master/lib/duo_calculator.rb)

+- Find the heroku scheduler rake task [here](https://github.com/JustAboutJeff/duo/blob/master/lib/tasks/scheduler.rake)

 ##Testing